S

 Hikari Solutions — PMO

-Impact: Quickly shows the predominant state of work per project (e.g., mostly “In progress”).
+Impact: Helps teams see the predominant state of work per project at a glance.

 Notes

-• Aggregations affect the group header row; underlying row values remain unchanged.
+• Aggregations only affect the group header row.
+Underlying row values are unchanged.

 Want to try it in your site?
 InstallSimple Tables for Confluence from the Atlassian Marketplace.